xcat2/xcat-core/docs/source/advanced/kit/hpckit.rst

 Obtaining the Kits
 ```````````````````

-CompleTte kits for some product software is shipped on the product distribution media.
+Complete kits for some product software is shipped on the product distribution media.
 For other software, only partial kits may be available.
 The partial product kits are available from the FixCentral download site.
 For the IBM XLF and XLC Compilers,  xCAT ships Ubuntu partial Kits on Sourceforge. the current redhat7.2 partial Kits, it ships on GitHub: http://xcat.org/files_new/kits/hpckits/2.11/rhels7.2/ppc64le/

 General Instructions for all HPC Kits
 ``````````````````````````````````````